 Mobile Banking Apps

-The first mobile app you need in order to plan your budget and become a more responsible spender is the app that’s offered by your personal bank.
+The first money budgeting and savings app you need in order to plan your budget and become a more responsible spender is the app that’s offered by your personal bank.
 Most major banks around the country, from Fifth Third to Chase, offer their own bank-specific mobile apps.
 Each one makes it easier than ever before to deposit checks, schedule bill payments, or to monitor your account balances.
 Knowing exactly how much money you have in your account can help you make smarter purchasing decisions, improving your budgeting skills and even letting you know when suspicious withdrawals or debit charges occur.

 One of the biggest challenges for spouses or roommates working on a shared budget is keeping track of the spending responsibilities divided among multiple people.
 HomeBudget with Sync is designed to put an end to the confusion.
 The app uses a colorful and easy-to-use interface to track bills and other household expenses (as well as income) across different members of a household.
 For married couples, this app is a good home budgeting tool, not only because it puts all of your budgeting information in one place, but also because any changes or payments are immediately synced across multiple devices.
-HomeBudget with Sync makes sure you and your spouse are always on the same page as far as household spending is concerned.
+HomeBudget with Sync makes sure you and your spouse are always on the same page as far as household spending is concerned, helping you save money.

 For a bigger monthly picture of your spending, the Mint Personal Finance app is a good aid to have in your pocket.
 The application links to your Mint.com account, which you will in turn link to your credit cards, bank accounts, and other financial information.
 The app will goes through your recent spending and generates a basic budget based on what you’ve bought recently and how much you’ve spent.
 You can edit and change the budget as needed, but the goal is to split your spending into various categories (gas, food, and dining, and so on) and then to track that spending to avoid going over the monthly limit you set for yourself.
 By providing charts, graphics, and monetary read-outs, the Mint app will help you make money-saving decisions, from planning when to buy a computer to deciding whether or not you should go out to dinner with friends from work.